 State Directory of the Year

-Large Association Category - Florida Association of RV Parks and Campgrounds (FLARVC)
+Small Association Category: Louisiana Association of RV Parks and Campgrounds (LARVC)

+OHCE2021 will take place in Raleigh, N.C. from Nov.
+8-11, 2021.
 OHCE is a four-day event held annually by ARVC.
-This year’s event in Knoxville, Tenn. included more than 40 educational seminars, a trade show with more than 140 vendors, Takeaway Tours of local campgrounds, ARVC’s Awards of Excellence dinner and ARVC Foundation auction.
-OHCE 2020 will take place in Daytona Beach, Fla.
-From Nov.
-2-5, 2020.
+This year’s event has included more than 25 educational seminars, a trade show with more than 80 vendors, Takeaway Tours, ARVC’s Awards of Excellence dinner, a Reservation Management Panel, the ARVC Foundation Silent Auction and more.
+Visit arvc.org/ohce for more info.